Cbot-XRPL/URI-Token-Remit/README.md

 ## URI Token Mint Hook for Xahau Network

-This C hook is desgined to automasly distribute URI Tokens (RWA or NFTs) based on the Xahau hook rule engine.
+This hook is desgined to automasly distribute URI Tokens (RWA or NFTs) based on the Xahau hook rule engine.
 This hook could pontintally replace a tranfer agent allowing users a secure way to get assets without a broker.
-This hook could be used to distrube uquie asset ownership documents like, art, real estate, tickets and digtal products.
-You can find our Xahau Art Vault example of this hook on Mainnet at address: and our Campsite Rental Tickets on testnet installed at address:
+This hook will essinally allow you to register unqiue assets for disburtion at a Xahau address.
+Some potential assets that could be distrubted based on this hook are art, real estate, tickets, and digtal products.
+You can find our Xahau Art Vault example of this hook on Mainnet at address: and our Concert Rental Tickets on testnet installed at address:

 ## What Does This Hook do

 The hook is installed on an account.
 The lenght of your URIs in bytes is set is set in a parameter called URIL.
-The URIs being the EXACT same lenght is key to this hooks function, more on this below.
-URI's can then be added/removed from the hook state via an invoke transactions.
+URI's can then be added/removed from the hook state via an invoke transactions. e URIs being the EXACT same lenght is key to this hooks function, more on this below.
 You can add the cost you want charge users to mint a uri token.
+This hooks fetures an optional lock system that allows a paskey to set to gate the HOOK ON fuctionality.
 The hook primary fuction is activated when a payment is sent to the account it is installed on.
 The hook will check a ruleset, mint a URI token, and send it to payees account.

-This hooks fetures an optional lock system that allows a paskey to set to gate the HOOK ON fuctionality.
+## Lock Feature

+The lock feature displays Xahau Hooks unquie ability to gate incoming transactions.
 The lock works by allowing the hook owner to set a six digit pass code.
-If the passcode is not submitted with the payment as a param present the hook will reject payments.
+If the passcode is not submitted with the payment as a param, and the hook owner has set the lock, the hook will reject payments. this feature would be useful in commerical implementations that want to gate asset distrubtion to qauifed investors or buyers.

 ## Adding URIs